 Jonathan Richman

-Jonathan Richman was born on May 16, 1951 in Boston.
-He grew up on Wethersfield Road, attended Natick public schools and graduated from Natick High in 1969.
-Influenced by The Velvet Underground, Jonathan began writing his own songs.
-In the early 1970’s, Jonathan formed The Modern Lovers with his next-door neighbor, John Felice.
-After The Modern Lovers disbanded, Jonathan went on to become a solo artist.
+Jonathan Richman was born on May 16, 1951, in Boston.
+He grew up on Wethersfield Road, attended Natick public schools, and graduated from Natick High in 1969.
+Influenced by The Velvet Underground, Jonathan began writing his songs.
+In the early 1970s, Jonathan formed The Modern Lovers with his next-door neighbor, John Felice.
+After the Modern Lovers disbanded, Jonathan became a solo artist.
 He continues to make music today.
-Many of Jonathan’s songs reflect his love of Massachusetts, such as, ‘Maybe a Walk Home from Natick High School’, and ‘Roadrunner,’ in which he sings about driving past the Stop & Shop on Route 9.
+Many of Jonathan’s songs reflect his love of Massachusetts, such as ‘Maybe a Walk Home from Natick High School’ and ‘Roadrunner,’ in which he sings about driving past the Stop & Shop on Route 9.

 Maybe A Walk Home From Natick High School

-The song captures a reflective and evocative moment of walking home from the Natick High School!
+The song captures a reflective and evocative moment of walking home from Natick High School!
 Richman’s gentle, contemplative delivery conveys a sense of nostalgia and longing.
 He describes the experience of strolling while looking at trees and stars, intertwined with thoughts about future encounters and the feeling of missing someone.
 The lyrics create a poignant atmosphere, blending personal reflection with a simple yet profound narrative.
-This video is the instrumental version of the song, to hear the song with lyrics scroll down and visit our Spotify playlist!
+This video is the instrumental version of the song.
+To hear the music with lyrics, visit our Spotify playlist.

 Listen Up: Jonathan Richman’s Classics and Natick’s Roadrunner Legacy!

-Welcome to our playlist featuring some of Jonathan Richman’s most iconic songs, including his sentimental hit “Roadrunner”.
-This song holds a special place in Natick history, as it was inspired by the town’s local culture and atmosphere.
-“Roadrunner” not only captures the spirit of Richman’s unique style but also serves as a musical tribute to Natick, reflecting its vibrant energy and charm.
-This playlist is a celebration of both Richman’s influential work and the culture significance of Natick in his music.
+Welcome to our playlist featuring Jonathan Richman’s most iconic songs, including his sentimental hit “Roadrunner”.
+This song holds a special place in Natick's history, as it was inspired by the town’s local culture and atmosphere.
+“Roadrunner” captures the spirit of Richman’s unique style and serves as a musical tribute to Natick, reflecting its vibrant energy and charm.
+This playlist celebrates Richman’s influential work and Natick's cultural significance in his music.